-- > You're unlikely to succeed there are better uses of your time. - > When you win the business, the price is so low you lose money.
-(Winner's Curse: good news and bad news) - > The incumbent can retaliate you end up trading low-margin for high-margin customers. - > Win or lose, you establish a lower price existing customers will want a better deal. - > New customers will use the low price as a benchmark. - > Rivals will use the low price you helped create as a benchmark. - > It doesn't help to give your customers' competitors a better cost position. - > Don't destroy rivals' "glass houses."
+- You're unlikely to succeed there are better uses of your time. - When you win the business, the price is so low you lose money. - > The incumbent can retaliate you end up trading low-margin for high-margin customers. - Win or lose, you establish a lower price existing customers will want a better deal. - > New customers will use the low price as a benchmark. - Rivals will use the low price you helped create as a benchmark. - It doesn't help to give your customers' competitors a better cost position. - > Don't destroy rivals' glass houses.